 Forest Forecasts: In partnership with the University of Arizona, ACES has developed a revolutionary model that utilizes millions of species occurrence records and the most cutting-edge climate models to produce a high-resolution picture of our future forests.
 The model currently includes current and future species distributions of 100 Western tree species under both best- and worst-case climate change scenarios.
 We are also producing 3D movies illustrating how communities will actually look as our forests change under different climate scenarios.
 The website housing both the interactive geospatial portal and the results of our initial scientific analyses can be explored at www.forestforecasts.org.

 Hunter-Smuggler Cooperative Plan: In April 2014, the US Forest Service formally approved this 20-year stewardship plan for 4,861 acres of federal land adjacent to Aspen.
 ACES now leads an Implementation Team that convenes semiannually to determine projects for the upcoming field season.
 In May 2016, ACES partnered with the White River National Forest, Pitkin County OST, and the City of Aspen on a 900-acre prescribed fire in the Hunter Creek Valley to improve wildlife habitat and reduce hazardour fuels.
 More on that project here.

-Click here to watch an animated short by Aspen Center for Environmental Studies exploring how forests affect, and are affected by, the forces around them.
+What's Happening in Our Forest?
+Click here to watch ACES' animated short film the explores how forests affect, and are affacted by, the forces sround them.